-- a.
-Establish a procedure for the development of larger parcels of land in order to reduce or eliminate the rigidity, delays, and inequities that otherwise would result from application of zoning standards and procedures designed primarily for small parcels. - b.
-Ensure orderly and thorough planning and review procedures that will result in highquality urban design. - c.
+a.
+Establish a procedure for the development of larger parcels of land in order to reduce or eliminate the rigidity, delays, and inequities that otherwise would result from application of zoning standards and procedures designed primarily for small parcels.

+- b.
+Ensure orderly and thorough planning and review procedures that will result in high-quality urban design. - c.
 Encourage variety and avoid monotony in large developments by allowing greater freedom in selecting the means to provide access, light, open space, and amenity. - d.
-Provide a mechanism for considering mixes of uses that can be made compatible by application of careful and imaginative treatment of interrelationships of activity.
+Provide a mechanism for considering mixes of uses that can be made compatible by application of careful and imaginative treatment of interrelationships of activity. - e.

-- e.
 Encourage allocation and improvement of common open space in residential areas, and provide for maintenance of the open space at the expense of those who will directly benefit from it. - f.
 To convert land so poorly developed as to be a public liability. - g.
 Encourage the preservation of serviceable existing structures of historic value or artistic merit by providing the opportunity to use them imaginatively for purposes other than that for which they were originally intended. - h.
 Encourage the assembly of properties that might otherwise be developed in unrelated increments to the detriment of surrounding neighborhoods. - i.
 To simplify processing of development proposals for developers and the Planning Commission by providing for concurrent review of land use, subdivision, public improvements and siting considerations.

-Existing Erie Highlands PUD Overlay:
+Property History/Existing Erie Highlands PUD Overlay:

 In 2013, the property was rezoned to Low Density Residential (LR), Medium Density Residential (MR), Agriculture/Open Space (AG/OS), Community Commercial (CC), and Public Lands & Institutions (PLI), and the original Erie Highlands PUD was approved.
 The residential portions of the PUD anticipated a mix of housing types including single-family and attached residences.
-Planning Area 6 and Planning Area 10 have been planned as single-family detached and townhomes/multi-family, respectively, since the original PUD approval.
-The single-family homes have been constructed.
+Planning Area 10 has been planned for townhomes/multi-family since the original PUD approval.